MenaraSolutions/geographer/README.md

 $earth->withoutMicro(); // Only countries that have population of at least 100,000
 ```

+By default, we will use ISO 3166-1 country classification.

 ## Country API

 Country objects got the following encapsulated data: